ha7darov/ha7darov/README.md

 ## Connect with Me

 Interested in connecting and starting new collaborations?
-Feel free to reach out to me via [email](mailto:ha7dar0v@gmail.com) or [LinkedIn](https://www.linkedin.com/in/your_profile/).
+Feel free to reach out to me via [email](mailto:ha7dar0v@gmail.com).